htop-dev/htop/docs/styleguide.md

 Allocation functions assert the amount of memory requested is non-zero.
 Trying to allocate 0 bytes of memory is an error.
 Please use the explicit value `NULL` in this case and handle it in your code accordingly.

+If the allocated block of memory is intended to hold an array of values, you should use the alternate functions `xReallocArray` and `xReallocArrayZero` instead.

 Working with Strings
 --------------------